ernstwi/days/README.md

 # days

 This is a tool for keeping a personal journal in the form of a directory of markdown files.
-There are two commands: `new` for writing posts, and `server` to browse the journal as a webpage.
+There are two main commands: `new` for writing posts, and `server` to browse the journal as a webpage.

 The design is very much cribbed from [daringfireball.net](https://daringfireball.net) (sorry).